yxing9/criminal-mind-project/README.md

 # Criminal Mind Project

+Project under the Computer Science Department of the University of Wisconsin-Whitewater.

 This repository contains a data processing pipeline to create a comprehensive database of serial killers.
 The data is extracted from publicly available sources and processed into structured CSV files.
 The database is designed to assist detectives, researchers, and other interested parties in studying and analyzing serial killer cases.

 ## Database Schema